-Kimberly Kessler Ferzan is the Harrison Robertson Professor of Law at University of Virginia School of Law, where she teaches criminal law, evidence, advanced criminal law, and advanced law and philosophy seminars.
-She is also affiliated faculty with the University’s Philosophy Department.
+Kimberly Kessler Ferzan is the Earle Hepburn Professor of Law at the University of Pennsylvania Carey Law School where she teaches criminal law, evidence, advanced criminal law, and advanced law and philosophy seminars.
+She is also a co-director of the Institute for Law and Philosophy.

-Professor Ferzan joined UVA in 2014 after serving on the faculty of Rutgers University-Camden, School of Law since 2000.
-She has also been a visiting professor at the University of Illinois, University of Chicago, and University of Pennsylvania law schools.
+Professor Ferzan was previously on the faculties of UVA and Rutgers-Camden.
+She has also been a visiting professor at the Harvard University, University of Illinois, University of Chicago, and the London School of Economics.
+She has been a fellow at Australia National University, Warwick University, and Princeton University.

-She is the author of numerous articles, the co-author of Crime and Culpability: A Theory of Criminal Law (Cambridge University Press), with Larry Alexander and Stephen Morse, and is the co-editor-in-chief of Law and Philosophy.
+She is the author of numerous articles, co-editor of three books, and the co-author of Crime and Culpability: A Theory of Criminal Law (Cambridge University Press, with Larry Alexander and Stephen Morse) and Reflections on Crime and Culpability: Problems and Puzzles (Cambridge University Press, with Larry Alexander).
+She is the co-editor-in-chief of Law and Philosophy.

 EDUCATION: University of North Carolina, B.A.; University of Pennsylvania Law School, J.D.